Charles A. Nelson III

 Charles A. Nelson III is an American neuroscientist and psychologist.
 Dr. Nelson is particularly interested in both genetic and environmental factors that can alter the course of brain development.
 Here he has paid particular attention to the role of experience in influencing the course of early brain development.
-In the first half of his career he studied the neural correlates and developmental course of face and facial emotion processing.
-Later in his career he turned his attention to studies of children growing up exposed to high levels of stress and adversity.
+In the first half of his career, he studied the neural correlates and developmental course of face and facial emotion processing.
+Later in his career, he turned his attention to studies of children growing up exposed to high levels of stress and adversity.
 Examples include his collaborative work (with Drs.
 Nathan A. Fox, PhD, University of Maryland, and Charles H. Zeanah, MD, Tulane University) in Romania (Bucharest Early Intervention Project - BEIP), and work in Dhaka, Bangladesh (Bangladesh Early Adversity Neuroimaging – BEAN – project).
-In this work he has identified critical periods that have a profound effect on whether early experience has a positive or negative impact on the course of development.
+In this work, he has identified critical periods that have a profound effect on whether early experience has a positive or negative impact on the course of development.

 A second manifestation of his interest in factors that can undermine healthy brain development is his work on trajectories to autism.
-Here he has focused on the use of EEG in identifying neural "signatures" in the first half year of life that are associated with autism outcomes at 2 and 3 years of age.
+Here, he has focused on the use of EEG to identify neural "signatures" in the first half-year of life that are associated with autism outcomes at 2 and 3 years of age.
 One line of work, in collaboration with Helen Tager Flusberg, PhD (Boston University), has focused on infants with an older sibling with autism (Infant Sibling Project – ISP).
 Such "infant sibs" have a 20% elevated likelihood of developing autism.
-A more recent study (in collaboration with Carol Wilkinson, MD,Ph.D., focuses on how EEG obtained in infancy can be used to predict a variety of developmental outcomes (including autism).
-This project takes place in a primary care setting that serves disproportionately low-income families and infants exposed to high levels of stress and adversity.
+A more recent study, in collaboration with Carol Wilkinson, MD, Ph.D., focuses on how EEG obtained in infancy can be used to predict a variety of developmental outcomes, including autism.
+This project takes place in a primary care setting and includes a diverse community-based population of infants, including many children growing up in low-resource and high-stress households.

-Over the course of his career, Dr. Nelson has worked extensively with print, radio, internet and television media to talk about my work; he has also given major talks to governments all over the world about the role of experience in influencing the course of human brain development, including Senate and Congressional testimony in the US and many foreign governments.
+Over the course of his career, Dr. Nelson has worked extensively with print, radio, internet, and television media to talk about his work; he has also given major talks to governments all over the world about the role of experience in influencing the course of human brain development, including Senate and Congressional testimony in the US and many foreign governments.

-Dr. Nelson has also played leadership roles in multiple large-scale projects and endeavors; for example, from 1997-2005 he chaired the John D. and Catherine T. MacArthur Foundation research network on early experience and brain development and he current serves as co-director of the coordinating council that oversees the NIH-funded Healthy Brain and Child Development (HBCD study).
+Dr. Nelson has also played leadership roles in multiple large-scale projects and endeavors; for example, from 1998-2005 he chaired the John D. and Catherine T. MacArthur Foundation Research Network on Early Experience and Brain Development, and he currently serves as the Co-Director of the Coordinating Council (along with Dr. Tina Chambers of UCSD) of the NIH-funded Healthy Brain and Child Development (HBCD) Study.